THE SECTIONS OF PELARGONIUM

 Wayne Handlos, Ph.D.

 As people have studied the plants in the genus Pelargonium, they have become aware of groups of species that share similar characteristics.
 These may be similarities in leaf characteristics, floral similarities, similar chromosome number, etc. Over the years, some botanists have thought that these groups merited more formal recognition.
 Sometimes these groupings have been given their own generic name, but more often in the geranium family these groups have been recognized as subgroups within the genus Pelargonium.
-These groups are now most commonly called "sections" or indicated as "§".
+These groups are now most commonly called "sections".

 Sections provide a convenient way of looking at the species within a genus.
 They are not essential to understanding the group but they do serve to separate species which are similar in some or many ways.
 The most recent treatment of Pelargonium recognizes 16 sections.
 Most of these sections contain species that are fairly commonly cultivated by Pelargonium fanciers or those who are enamored of the species.